Tantsud tähtedega: Season two

 Season two premiered in October 2007.
 The hosts were Mart Sander and Merle Liivak.
 The show was won by singer Koit Toome and his partner Kerttu Tänav.
 The runners-up were singer Luisa Värk and her partner Martin Parmas.

 Season three

 Season three premiered in October 2008.
 The hosts were Mart Sander and a runner-up of the first season Gerli Padar.
 The show was won by professional bodybuilder Argo Ader and his partner Helena Liiv.
 The runners-up were singer Maarja-Liis Ilus and her partner Veiko Ratas.

 Season four

 Season four premiered in October 2010.
 The hosts are Mart Sander and Kaisa Oja.
 The winners were Liina Vahter and Mairold Millert.
 The runners-up were singer Ithaka Maria Rahula and Marko Kiigajaan.

 Season five

 Season five premiered in October 2011.
 The hosts are Mart Sander and Liina Randpere.
 The winners were actor Jan Uuspõld and his partner Aleksandra Žeregelja.
 The runners-up were World Figure Skating silver medallist Anna Levandi and her partner Mairold Millert.

+Season six

+Season six premiered in the fall of 2022.
+Unlike the other seasons, it was broadcast on TV3 channel.
+The presenters were Eda-Ines Etti and Jüri Pootsmann.
+The judges included Tanja Mihhailova-Saar, Martin Parmas and Jüri Nael.
+The winner was actress Ülle Lichtfeldt and his partner Marko Mehine.
+The runners-up were politician Jüri Ratas and his partner Kristina Tarmet.

+Other contestants were Birgit Sarrap, Kadri Tali, Ruslan Trochynskyi and Juss Haasma.